 Example: “CARE builds strong learners and confident minds.”

-How to Choose the Right CARE Acronym
+How to Choose the Right acronym for care

 When choosing a CARE acronym, ask: